MVladislav/vm-docker-collection/composer/helper/traefik/README.md

 ### config setup

-> instead or byside to labels you can also define a config.yml
+> instead or on side to labels you can also define a config.yml

 ```sh
 $cp ./config/config_template.yml ./config/config.yml